MichiganDataScienceTeam/MDST-Onboarding/README.md

 ## Submission

+**Tutorials due: 9/16/2024**
-The tutorial submission form will be released soon.

-In your submission, make sure to select the option saying you are new a member, and submit the link to your repository containing all your tutorial checkpoints.
+Your final submission will be a link to your GitHub repo that contains all your completed tutorials and checkpoints.

+Submission form will be released after tutorials due.

 We are looking for:

 -   [**REQUIRED**] checkpoint 0 and checkpoint 1.
 These are assessed by completion and effort, not accuracy.
 -   [**OPTIONAL**] There are three challenges available to you: Machine Learning, Deep Learning, and RvF.
 These are assessed by merit.
 We usually put new members on beginning projects for their very first semester but you may want to work on advanced projects right away if you are experienced with data science.
 You will be able to demonstrate said experience in these challenges.
 You can choose to complete any one or multiple of them.

 It is strongly recommended for you to complete at least one challenge if the project you are most interested in is labelled as an advanced project.
 This will give you the best chance to be placed on that team.